Queer London Hardcore

 Musical Style & Influences

-Over the years, Neversaid's music has been described as Hardcore, Melodic Hardcore, Queercore, Beatdown, Post Hardcore, and Emo, with their early work having a more Pop Punk sound.
-Influence from other genres has also been noted, including Metalcore, Slam, Midwest Emo, Rap, Punk Rock, Skate Punk, Alternative Rock and Pop.
+Over the years, Neversaid's music has been described as Melodic Hardcore, Queercore, Post Hardcore, Hardcore Punk, Metalcore and Emo, with their early work having a more Pop Punk sound.
+Influence from other genres has also been noted, including Beatdown Hardcore Slam, Midwest Emo, Rap, Punk Rock, Skate Punk, Shoegaze, Black Metal, Alternative Rock, Sludge Metal and Pop.

 Early influences includes artists such as: A Day To Remember, Blink-182, Boston Manor, Four Year Strong, Green Day, Knuckle Puck, Mayday Parade, Neck Deep, New Found Glory, NOFX, Paramore, Real Friends, Roam, State Champs, The Story So Far, Waterparks, WSTR and Yungblud.

-With the release of 'BRAVE', Neversaid brought in more influence from post-hardcore and melodic hardcore, including acts such as: Being As An Ocean, Casey, Counterparts, Defeater, La Dispute, Touchรฉ Amorรฉ and Vanna
+With the release of 'BRAVE', Neversaid brought in more influence from post-hardcore and melodic hardcore, including acts such as: Being As An Ocean, Casey, Counterparts, Defeater, La Dispute, Touché Amoré and Vanna

 'Bond Over Blood' leaned into influence from a lot of 3rd wave emo and modern hardcore, with acts including: AFI, As It Is, Avion Roe, Beartooth, Boysetsfire, Chiodos, Comeback Kid, Creeper, Enter Shikari, Escape The Fate, Funeral For A Friend, Hawthorne Heights, Knocked Loose, Madina Lake, My Chemical Romance, Obey The Brave, Pierce The Veil, Save Face, Senses Fail, Set Your Goals, SHVPES, Silverstein, Stick To Your Guns, Suicide Silence, The Blackout, The One Hundred, The Red Jumpsuit Apparatus, The Used, The Wonder Years, Trash Boat and Your Demise.